Hariprajwal/sankashti/README.md

 A public API that calculates **Sankashti Chaturthi** and **Purnima (Full Moon)** dates using astronomical calculations based on the **Hindu lunar calendar (Panchang)**.

-This project uses **Sun–Moon angular mathematics (Tithi calculation)** to determine lunar events instead of hardcoding calendar dates..
+This project uses **Sun–Moon angular mathematics (Tithi calculation)** to determine lunar events instead of hardcoding calendar dates.

 The API provides endpoints to: